- 1. Army of devs and agencies available

 No matter the company’s size or industry, the most popular technologies are widely and successfully utilized.
 Most corporations even have specific regulations to develop new projects only in a few of the top frameworks.
 And we believe they’re right to have them.

-Let’s talk about the biggest benefits of using popular technologies.
+Let’s talk about the biggest benefits of using Python & Java & React for web development

 1. Army of devs and agencies available